Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 ## Base Path Strategy
 > NuGet package: Finbuckle.MultiTenant.AspNetCore

 Uses the base (i.e. first) path segment to determine the tenant.
-For example, a request to "https://www.example.com/contoso" would use "contoso" as the identifier when resolving the tenant.
+For example, a request to "https://www.example.com/initech" would use "initech" as the identifier when resolving the tenant.
 This strategy is configured as a singleton.

 Configure by calling `WithBasePathStrategy` after `AddMultiTenant<T>` in the `ConfigureServices` method of the `Startup` class: